Bacteria live in the intestinal mucosa

 The ingredients contained in probiotics and prebiotics can be found in many food supplements sold in pharmacies at high prices in the form of capsules or powder.
 However, the effects of these products are disputed.
 According to Gesundheitstipp magazine (in german), the effectiveness of these products has never been clearly proven.

-The best way to restore the intestinal flora is to eat a healthy and balanced diet.
 Initially, more probiotic and prebiotic foods should be consumed.
 In a normal case, this would be for about 1-2 weeks; however, since a full restoration of the intestinal flora depends on the individual, it’s not possible to indicate a specific period of time.
 The duration depends strongly on the condition of the intestinal flora.
 For this reason you should listen to your body and continue the treatment until you feel better.

 Even when the balance of the intestinal flora is restored, it is still worth eating this type of food on a regular basis.
 A healthy gut makes you feel fitter and more productive and you are better protected from disease.